Menu

 My BACKGROUND

 I honour Te Tiriti o Waitangi as the founding document of Aotearoa.
 I recognise mātauranga Māori and mātauranga Iwi as taonga.
-I respect this whenua and recognise my privilege here as a Pākehā, acknowledging the complexities that tangata whenua navigate in Aotearoa to regain tino rangatiratanga.
+I deeply respect this Whenua and acknowledge the complexities of privilege, the impact of Colonisation, and the challenges that Tangata Whenua face in Aotearoa in striving to enact Tino Rangatiratanga.
 I treasure my ongoing formal learning journey with Te Reo Māori (He Pī Ka Rere 2025 ki Ngāmotu Wharekura, Level 3 & 4 with Te Wānanga o Aotearoa).

 MY Qualifications

-Therapeautic approaches used
+Therapeutic approaches used

 Examples of some of the approaches I am trained in are: